Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 CH Drinkstone Pons

 Another dog Carlisle imported was Drinkstone Pons.
-He was Peg's son by English Champion Banchory Danilo.
-He was also bred by Dr Monro-Home.
+He was Peg's son sired by English Champion Banchory Danilo and bred by Dr Monro-Home.

 CH Drinkstone Pons of Wingan